YU-Zhejian/art_modern/docs/Usage.md

 ### FASTQ Format (`--o-fastq`)

 The good old FASTQ format.
-The qualities are phread encoded in ASCII with an offset of 33.
+The qualities are Phread encoded in ASCII with an offset of 33.

 ```text
 @NM_069135:art_modern:1:nompi:0